 Understanding Consolidated Financial Statements:

-- In consolidated financial statements, the company is required to combine all of its accounting functions to create a report that shows results in the standard balance sheet, income statement, and cash flow statement reporting.
+- In consolidated financial statements, the company is required to combine all of its accounting services to create a report that shows results in the standard balance sheet, income statement, and cash flow statement reporting.

 - The consolidated financial statements with subsidiaries are made on a year-to-year basis due to the taxes or other advantages.